openshift/origin-server/node/README.writing_cartridges.md

 `includes`, configuring database to store persistent data in the OPENSHIFT_DATA_DIR, and setting the application name in the pom.xml file.

+`setup` may substitute a version dependent git_template.git repository.

 Lock context: `unlocked`

 ##### Messaging to OpenShift from cartridge